Carpetsmoker/password-bunny/README.md

 Use `./pwbunny filename` to start the program.

 You will need Vim 7.3 or later.
 You'll also need [xclip][xclip] if you want to copy passwords to your clipboard.
+This program was tested on FreeBSD (9), and Ubuntu 12; it will *probably* also work on other POSIX systems (Other Linux systems, OpenBSD, MacOSX, etc.).
+It will *not* work on Windows.

 Keybinds